Test Integration: Advertising

 - Opening another application or web page

-During testing, the standard StreamLayer launch menu and other feature sub-menus will be hidden to focus on the ad experience.
+During testing, the standard StreamLayer Launch Button and other feature sub-menus will be hidden to focus on the ad experience.

 For this test setup:

-- A moderator will use StreamLayer Studio to create and activate ads.
+- A moderator will use StreamLayer Studio to create and activate ad units.

 - The StreamLayer team will provide your team with Studio access so you can create, post, and moderate advertising content.